 AM DRB: a data radio bearer which utilizes RLC AM.

 AM MRB: an MRB associated with at least one AM RLC bearer for PTP transmission.

+Broadcast MRB: a radio bearer configured for MBS broadcast delivery.

 DAPS bearer: a bearer whose radio protocols are located in both the source gNB and the target gNB during DAPS handover to use both source gNB and target gNB resources.

 MBS Radio Bearer: a radio bearer that is configured for MBS delivery.

+Multicast/Broadcast Service: A point-to-multipoint service as defined in TS 23.247 [xx].

+Multicast MRB: a radio bearer configured for MBS multicast delivery.

 Non-split bearer: a bearer whose radio protocols are located in either the MgNB or the SgNB to use MgNB or SgNB resource, respectively.